Foston on the Wolds: History

+The name Foston derives from the Old Norse personal name Fotr and the Old English tūn meaning 'settlement'.
+'On the Wolds' refers to the village's position on chalk hills.

 The village consists largely of a single road running in a north-east to south-west direction, with the buildings grouped on either side.
 The road continues to the south-west to Bridgham.
 To the north-east, the road splits into two, one road leading to the hamlet of Gembling, and a second road turning towards the south-east and then the south to reach Beeford.
 To the west of the village, Foston Beck runs along the western edge of the settlement, while Old Howe Drain runs along the eastern and then the southern edge.
-Both then turn to the south-west, and join together at Frodingham Bridge, to become part of Frodingham Beck, once part of the Driffield Navigation.
+Both then turn to the south-west, and join at Frodingham Bridge, to become part of Frodingham Beck, once part of the Driffield Navigation.

 Foston Beck provided a source of water for milling for centuries.
 A mill is known to have been in operation in 1086, and the mill pond may possibly have been created by diverting Kelk Beck during the period of Danish settlement.
 Kelk Beck now becomes Foston Beck near the village.
 A new mill was built on the site in 1747.
-The open fields around Foston were enclosed by Act of Parliament in 1780, and special provision was made for the miller.
+The open fields around Foston were enclosed by act of parliament in 1780, and special provision was made for the miller.
 This allowed him to divert the beck into a drainage ditch to allow him to carry out repairs to the mill or to scour the beck.
 Sir William St Quintin, 5th Baronet, the son of Sir William St Quintin, 4th Baronet, bought the mill in 1792, and spent some £1,500 over the next four years on repairs and improvements.
 By the time he had finished, two water wheels drove four pairs of grinding stones.
 Equipment also included two flour cylinders, four bolting mills, two corn-screens, a fan and a corn-drying kiln.
 Access to the mill was possible by boat along Foston Beck from the Driffield Navigation.
 Water power was supplemented by a steam engine by 1854, the mill being one of only eleven in the county to be modernised in this way.
 It was also one of only four in the county to be fitted with rollers, which were used to produce fine white flour, of a quality which could not be produced by stones.
 The water wheels were subsequently replaced by a turbine, but the building burnt down in 1895–6.
 A new building was erected, and milling was recorded in 1925 and 1929.
 In 1970, the building was used by the adjacent farm, although it still contained a turbine.